pharmaverse/end_to_end_examples/content/output/_index.en.md

 # Output examples

-This section will contain examples generating output demographic.
+This section will contain examples generating output demographics.

-Initially we start with one example of how to produce the demographic tables based on ADaM (ADSL).
+Initially we start with one example of how to produce the demographics tables based on ADaM (ADSL).